Airbus Ventures

 Series A in 2024

-Eureka Robotics is a technology company that specializes in developing robotic systems and software aimed at automating tasks that require high accuracy and agility.
-Drawing on research from prestigious institutions such as NTU Singapore and MIT, the company provides solutions that enhance productivity, reduce costs, and improve safety in various manufacturing processes.
-Its offerings are applicable across a range of industries, including healthcare, telecommunications, automotive, photonics, electronics, and aerospace.
-With offices located in Singapore, France, and Vietnam, and distribution partners in China, Japan, and the United States, Eureka Robotics is committed to enabling clients to efficiently manage complex tasks such as precision handling, assembly, inspection, and drilling, allowing human workers to focus more on creative activities rather than routine decisions.
+Eureka Robotics is a company that specializes in developing advanced robotic technology aimed at automating tasks that require high accuracy and agility.
+The company offers software and systems designed to enhance productivity and safety while reducing operational costs across various industries, including healthcare, automotive, telecom, and aerospace.
+With a presence in Singapore, France, and Vietnam, along with distribution partnerships in China, Japan, and the United States, Eureka Robotics focuses on applications such as precision handling, assembly, inspection, and drilling.
+By leveraging cutting-edge research from institutions like NTU Singapore and MIT, Eureka Robotics enables clients to optimize their processes, allowing human workers to concentrate on strategic decision-making and creative endeavors, rather than routine tasks.

 Isar Aerospace